 Hello friends!
 Please bear in mind that some of the links on this page are affiliate links, and if you go through them to make a purchase, I will earn a commission.
 I've put these links here because of the quality of the products, not because of the commission.
 The decision is yours, and whether or not you decide to buy something is completely up to you.
 Thank you for visiting Southern Eats and Goodies!

-This Candied Sweet Potatoes recipe will be your new favorite way to prepare sweet potatoes!
+These Southern candied sweet potatoes will be your new favorite way to prepare sweet potatoes!
 Perfect for Thanksgiving dinner or any other meal.
-This Southern recipe is one that you’ll keep for generations.
+This old fashioned Candied Sweet Potatoes recipe is one that you’ll keep for generations.

 Today we have a recipe for the perfect candied sweet potatoes for your Thanksgiving dinner.
 But this dish is one that we Southerners enjoy year round.
 These potatoes are so good that they deserve to be eaten much more often than just once a year!